It can be considered as an ecodisease any disorder of structure or

-- All Benign and Malignant tumors. - Multiple sclerosis.
+- All Benign and Malignant tumors. - Amyloidosis .

 - Diabetes mellitus type II. - Chronic traumatic encephalopathy.